 Consider whether or not you have presented yourself as married.
 Do you introduce one another as spouses?
 Have you filed joint income tax returns?
 What names are on your utility bills, mortgage, or credit cards?
 What name is on your business card?
 What about your partner’s business card?

-Again, a family law attorney from the Law Office of Julie Johnson can help you to assess your situation to determine whether you have represented yourself as married in the eyes of Texas law.
+Again, a family law attorney from The Texas Divorce Lawyer can help you to assess your situation to determine whether you have represented yourself as married in the eyes of Texas law.

 Be Aware of the Deadline to Claim Common Law Marriage